| Week ending

 park is at the edge of this oasis, with palms all about us and

+excellent shade in the summer.
 Just Like Cruising - Cruising is often

 described as Waiting for parts in Exotic Places - at